Shamar/shamar.github.io/_posts/2018-10-06-the-intelligent-symbiosis.markdown

 Thus we are left with two possible outcomes:

-* the distruction of the ecosystem
+* the destruction of the ecosystem
 * the symbiosis

 That is: we can either go to [Terminator](https://en.wikipedia.org/wiki/The_Terminator)... or to [WALL-E](https://en.wikipedia.org/wiki/WALL-E).